TIBCOSoftware/snappydata/docs/reference/interactive_commands/store_command_reference.md

 By default the history file is named <span class="ph filepath">.snappydata.history</span>, and it is stored in the current user's home directory.

-`snappy-shell` accepts several commands to control its use of JDBC.
-It recognizes a semicolon as the end of a `snappy-shell` or SQL command.
+`snappy` accepts several commands to control its use of JDBC.
+It recognizes a semicolon as the end of a `snappy` or SQL command.
 It treats semicolons within SQL comments, strings, and delimited identifiers as part of those constructs and not as the end of the command.
-Semicolons are required at the end of a `snappy-shell` or SQL statement.
+Semicolons are required at the end of a `snappy` or SQL statement.

-All `snappy-shell` commands, identifiers, and keywords are case-insensitive.
+All `snappy` commands, identifiers, and keywords are case-insensitive.

 Commands can span multiple lines without using any special escape character for ends of lines.
 This means that if a string spans a line, the new line contents show up in the value in the string.

-`snappy-shell` treats any command that it does not recognize as a SQL command that is passed to the underlying connection.
-This means that any syntactic errors in `snappy-shell` commands are handed to the SQL engine and generally result in SQL parsing errors.
+`snappy` treats any command that it does not recognize as a SQL command that is passed to the underlying connection.
+This means that any syntactic errors in `snappy` commands are handed to the SQL engine and generally result in SQL parsing errors.

 -   **[absolute](../../reference/store_commands/absolute.html)**
     Moves the cursor to the row specified by the *int*, and then fetches the row.